Attention Is All You Need!

 • flash-attention does not support post_scale_bias, and cuDNN attention does.

-• flash-attention supports sliding window attention, and cuDNN attention does not.
+• flash-attention supports KV-caching and paged attention, and cuDNN attention does not.

-• flash-attention uses bottom right diagonal for causal mask in cross attention, and cuDNN attention uses top left (see flash-attn’s change log).
+• flash-attention uses bottom right diagonal for causal mask in cross attention (see change log), and cuDNN attention supports both top left and bottom right.

 • flash-attention outperforms cuDNN attention on Ampere architectures, and cuDNN attention has 20-50% advantages on Hopper architectures, based on our benchmarks for a number of commonly-used model configurations.